microsoftgraph/msgraph-training-dataconnect/Lab.md

         >
         > If you simply close the PowerShell window, it will leave the connection open.

-1. Get a list of all pending data requests from Graph Data Connect by executing the following PowerShell:
+1. Get a list of all pending data requests from Microsoft Graph data connect by executing the following PowerShell:

     ```powershell
     Get-ElevatedAccessRequest | where {$_.RequestStatus -eq 'Pending'} | select RequestorUPN, Service, Identity, RequestedAccess | fl